zaikio/zaikio-loom-ruby/README.md

 )
 ```

-This example would publish an event to Zaikio Loom with a random UUID and the current timestamp.
+This example would publish an event (in the background) to Zaikio Loom with a random UUID and the current timestamp.

 If you need more control over the published event, for example: